Graciep123/Graciep123/README.md

-## Hi there 👋
+## Hello !!
 ### About me !
 I am currently a undergraduate student at Newcastle Univeresity, studying digital cultures and media.
+I am in my third and final year and currently creating my dissertation project.
+This project aims to discuss the problems with gender and identity in raves.
+I am going to present this research through a narrative driven game created on gamemaker.
+This will be presented alongside a 3,000 word commentary on a HTML page with the link to the game embedded.
+My predicted grade is currently a 2:1 however i am aiming to achieve a high first which i think is achievable with commitment and hard work.

-## Interests
+I am currently learning javascript and i am aiming to also improve my HTML and CSS skills as i enjoy creating webpages and hoping to learn how to create apps to go along side this.
+On the side of learning these i want to improve my data visualization skills and scratch up on my excel work too.

 <!--
 **Graciep123/Graciep123** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.